 Some ingredients in Virectin may aid in increasing testosterone levels and improving prostate health.
 However, it is not regulated by the FDA, and there’s no evidence that it’s an effective treatment for ED.

-It’s common for sex drive to decrease with age.
-A number of factors go into it, like decreasing testosterone levels.
+A number of factors, including low testosterone levels, contribute to sex drive decreasing with age.
 However, there are still ways to boost libido and combat potential disruptions like erectile dysfunction (ED).

-Some people have success with medications like Viagra, a research-backed medication approved by the Food and Drug Administration (FDA).
-But even medications approved by the FDA can cause side effects like headaches.
-You’ll also need a prescription from a doctor to access Viagra.
+Some people have success with medications like Viagra and other research-backed medications approved by the Food and Drug Administration (FDA).
+But these can require prescriptions and cause side effects like headaches.

-Here’s what else you need to know before you try this supposed libido enhancer.
+Here’s what you need to know before you try this supposed libido enhancer.